-The first data line following the command gives a list $n_1$ , $n_2$ , etc. of names of one or more previously-declared variables.
+The VARIABLES line specifies a list n_1 , n_2 , etc. of names of one or more previously-declared variables.
 Each following line specifies values for this set of variables.
 Length variables are given in the current length units, angles in degrees.
 Any blank lines in the list of sets of values are echoed to the output.
 Lines of the form COMMENT "string" may also occur, in which case the string is printed.
 The set of data lines is terminated by END on a line by itself.